 What are pressure injuries?

-Pressure injuries can range from red areas on the surface of the skin to severe tissue damage that goes deep into muscle and bone.
-They usually form over bony areas such as the hips, lower back, elbows, and heels.
-They may also occur in places where the skin folds over itself or where medical equipment puts pressure on the skin, such as where oxygen tubing presses on the ears or cheeks.
+Pressure injuries usually occur over bony areas, such as your sit bones, hips, lower back, elbows, heels, and shoulders.
+Pressure injuries can also occur in places where the skin folds over on itself, or where medical equipment presses on the skin, such as when oxygen tubes press on the ears or cheeks.

-What causes pressure injuries?
+What causes them?

-Things that cause pressure injuries include:
+Other things that can make pressure injuries more likely include:

 - Excess moisture, such as from sweat, urine, or feces.
 Skin that is often wet is more likely to break down and form pressure injuries.